We Hate You (Little Girls)/Five Knuckle Shuffle

 "We Hate You (Little Girls)/Five Knuckle Shuffle" is a single by English industrial band Throbbing Gristle.
-It was released as a limited-edition 7" vinyl single by French record label Sordide Sentimental in May 1979.
+It was released as a limited-edition 7-inch vinyl single by French record label Sordide Sentimental in May 1979.

 Background

 The A-side, "We Hate You (Little Girls)", plays at 33 RPM, while the B-side, "Five Knuckle Shuffle", is 45 RPM.
 "Five Knuckle Shuffle" is slang for masturbation.

 Release

 The single came in a double-gatefold A4-size sleeve.
 Both tracks were later released on the CD version of D.o.A: The Third and Final Report of Throbbing Gristle.